 Italian cities are spectacular.
 So what are the best cities to visit in Italy?
 Our locals tell us that it really depends on your travel style.
 Still, they helped us come up with this list of the 5 best cities to visit in Italy—from the classic streets of beautiful Rome, to the mouthwatering food markets in Bologna.

 For everything from safety tips to restaurant recommendations, work with a local to plan your trip.
 They'll introduce you to a side of Italy that most tourists miss.
 Learn more.

 Stunning beautiful and proudly historic, it’s impossible to leave Rome off a list of places to visit in Italy!

 Part of Rome’s magic is that it’s big and touristy and loud—but also full of classic Italian charm.
 Get off the beaten path with a few local suggestions.
-Our trip planners suggest grabbing a slice of cheap pizza at places like Pinsa Romana, or crossing the river to explore hip neighborhoods like Trastevere.
+Locals suggest visiting places like Pinsa Romana (for great, cheap pizza!) and the hip neighborhood of Trastevere.

 After a late night, grab some arancini (deep-fried risotto balls) for takeaway.

 Famous for its pizza and its port, locals tell us you’ll find plenty to enjoy in Naples.
 As the birthplace of pizza, clearly this is a priority—locals tell us that Neopolitan pizza is made with fresh, simple ingredients (tomato, basil, fresh mozzarella) and cooked at high heat in a wood fire oven.
 (So be sure to eat it fresh!)

 As for the city itself, locals rave that Naples is stunning.
 The beautiful port provides access to islands like Ischia (this will be familiar to fans of My Brilliant Friend) and Mount Vesuvius looms to the southeast.